DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 ### Upgrade Animation Implemented
 - A placeholder animation plays when the player selects an upgrade from the upgrade menu.

-## Burn Status Effect

-- When hit by the primordial (fire) knights, the player will catch fire

 ## Passive Spell Pickup

 - The passive spell pickup now has a new look (still WIP)
 - It is a floating piece of paper with some magical runes floating around it
 - This way, it's a little more obvious that this is a passive spell pickup, rather than some abstract thing.

+## Burn Status Effect

+- When hit by the primordial (fire) knights, the player will catch fire

+## New Beginning Room WIP

+- A new beginning room is currently being worked on

 # Goals for v0.10.0: